This tool allows you to add text to your artwork.

 A small window for all your text editing needs.
 The Text Editor has two tabs: Rich text and SVG source.

 You can use the Text tool to first create a text box.
 There are a few options in the tool options if you want to customize how the text will be adding.
 You will need to drag a rectangle on the canvas to create the text area.
-There is no word wrapping, so for now the box you draw will not have an effect on the results.
 Once your text is created, you can edit the text from two ways:

 If you are a little bit more familiar with svg text, you can directly edit the SVG source.
 Do note that certain things, like stroke, fill, letter-spacing don’t convert back to the rich text editor, so do be careful when switching back.